Blog

 Trip report: NDC Techtown 2024

 This year’s Techtown conference in Kongsberg is through, and I wanted to do a trip report of sorts.
 There were ~400 attendees, the highest attendance yet, and an all-around fantastic atmosphere.
 I learnt a lot and had the privilege of striking conversations with many brilliant people, on diverse topics such as language design, compiler development, compiler features, embedded constraints, programming techniques, and I am already excited for next year.
 The programme was superb and I cannot think of a single slot where which talk to attend was an obvious choice.
+These are the ones I went to and a few thoughts on them.

 Read more →